CU Succeed Silver and Gold Programs at a Glance

 Policies regarding the transfer of credits and the specific ways in which they apply to degree requirements vary from institution to institution.
 Consequently, no institution, including the University of Colorado Denver, can guarantee that its course will in all cases be accepted by other institutions, or that the courses will satisfy degree requirements in every academic major.
 Generally speaking, institutions that accept University of Colorado credits will accept the credits earned in CU Succeed courses.
 Students are encouraged to obtain information regarding the transfer of credits form the college or university they plan to attend prior to enrolling in courses offered through the CU Succeed programs.

-The cost of enrolling in a CU Succeed course is substantially lower than that of taking a college course on the UC Denver Campus or on the campus of other colleges or universities.
+The cost of enrolling in a CU Succeed course is substantially lower than that of taking a college course on the CU Denver Campus or on the campus of other colleges or universities.
+You may find exact tuition ammounts listed by class on the Course Offerings Page.

 - Courses are conveniently offered at the student's high school during regular periods of the school day